 The Issuer has a separate Audit Committee which meets at least every three months.
 The Audit Committee is a subcommittee of the Board of Directors and its members, including its chairman, are elected by the Board of Directors from the existing members of the Board of Directors.
-The Audit Committee consists of four members and an alternate member who are appointed for a period of two years.
+The Audit Committee consists of three members who are appointed for a period of two years.